 What if your test data contains words that are not in your training data?
 You get the so-called "out of vocabulary" words (OOV) People would add a special "<unknown>" token to their vocabulary During training, use this token for unseen words in validation data.
 A better solution - subword tokenization

-- Can we construct a vocabulary of meaningful subwords? - Use the data to tell us how to tokenize! - Tokens could be subwords, i.e. variable-length character ngrams - That way, out-of-vocabulary words can sometimes be represented reasonably.
+- Use the data to tell us how to tokenize! - Tokens could be subwords, i.e. variable-length character ngrams - That way, out-of-vocabulary words can sometimes be represented reasonably.